CIS3296SoftwareDesignF21/prj-01-openhighlightcopypaste/README.md

 MacOS/Linux ```python3 -m src.main path/to/image/here```
 Windows ```py -m src.main path/to/image/here ```

-You will then be prompted to either print out the text, or to show the boundaries of the letters/words.
+You will then be prompted to either print out the text, or to show the boundaries of the letters/words, or get an output text file with the highlighted words.
 Select the option you wish.

 ### Option 2 - installed source code